 SolidariTee Week of Action 2021

 At SolidariTee, we recognise that knowledge is the first step towards meaningful change.
 That's why we're kicking off the year with a full week of action from 1st-7th February, bringing both students and non-students together in support of refugee rights.
 Scroll down to see what's on throughout the week.

-Throughout the week, our student volunteers will be organising a variety of events, all held online or remotely.
-Despite the current pandemic, our volunteers are showing time and time again that with a little determination and creativity, anything is possible - from talks and panel discussions to virtual quizzes and cooking classes.
+Throughout the week, our student volunteers will also be organising a variety of events, all held online or remotely.
+Despite the current pandemic, our volunteers are showing time and time again that with a little determination and creativity, anything is possible - from talks and panel discussions to sponsored runs and virtual cooking classes.
 Initiatives such as these are commonplace amongst SolidariTee teams throughout the academic year, but in this week we wanted to concentrate our activities such that all 750 of our student volunteers are working together, across campuses and borders, providing as many opportunities to join the fight for long-term change in the 'refugee crisis' as possible, no matter where in the world you are.

 SolidariTee Conference - 6th and 7th February 2021

 Shelia is the executive director at A.Ss.I.S.T., a legal aid NGO based in Chios